-Don’t Let A Deer-Related Accident Put A Dent In Your Wallet
+Don’t Let a Deer-Related Accident Put a Dent In Your Wallet

 Oh Deer!
 Don’t Let A Deer-Related Accident Put A Dent In Your Wallet

 Even though daily driving is down, the risks of hitting a deer still rise during the fall.
 Without the intrusion of people and cars in public areas, parks and business developments, many deer are exploring roadways and neighborhoods during the autumn season.
-Both parties lose when car and deer collide, but the costs are even higher with today’s advanced vehicles.
+Both parties lose when cars and deer collide, but the costs are even higher with today’s advanced vehicles.

 According to the Insurance Information Institute, during deer season, which generally runs from October through December, there is a dramatic increase in the movement of the deer population.
 CARSTAR says that while the frequency of deer-related accidents is decreasing, the severity of these accidents is increasing because modern vehicles are filled with advanced technologies that need repairing.

 One out of 116 drivers had a claim from a deer, elk, moose or caribou collision in 2019, according to State Farm, which is an improvement from the 2018 odds of one in 167.
 Those odds more than double during October, November and December, and there is an increased risk around dawn and dusk.
 Pennsylvania ranks third in the country with drivers having a 1-in-51 chance of an animal collision.
 West Virginia (1-in-37) again tops the list, followed by Montana (1-in-47).
 South Dakota and Michigan round out the top five, followed by Wisconsin, Iowa, Mississippi, Minnesota and Wyoming.

 Drive Defensively to Avoid Deer Dangers